mossbanay/Psychology-3-4/Questions/Chapter4.md

 - Medial temporal lobe
   * Contains the hippocampus and amygdala
   * Crucial for long-term memory formation
 - Wernicke's area
   * Located just above the primary auditory cortex usually in the left hemisphere
+  * Plays a minor role in production of speech
   * Required in order to process auditory cues of language (i.e speech)
   * Damage to this area leads to difficulty in forming coherency in speech, although words themselves are still clear (Wernicke's aphasia or fluent aphasia)
     * Pitch, tone and rate of speech still sound normal
     * Key content is left out and instead substituted with nonsense

 - Association areas
   * Receiving, processing and storing memories of facts (semantic memories)
   * Personal experiences such as a party or birthday (episodic memories)
-  * Visual perception, e.g identifying shapes and objects
+  * Visual perception, e.g identifying shapes, objects, faces
+  * Link memory to emotion

 ##### Occipital lobe
 - Primary visual cortex
   * Responsible for the processing of visual information sent from photoreceptors in the eyes
   * Located at the very back of the occipital lobe
-  * The left visual field is processed in the right occipital lobe and vice versa
+  * The left visual field is processed in the right occipital lobe and vice versa (contralateral organisation)
+  * Feature detection of shapes, patterns and textures

 - Association areas
   * Communication with other areas to form visual memories, process writing
   * Essential for spacial reasoning
+  * Interact with visual cortext to **select, organise and integrate** visual information with memory, language, sounds

 ---